OlgaSushkova/Wave-Train-Analysis/README.md

 %%%

 At last step you need to save the calculated AUC values in the mat-file.
 Please write the special name of your calculated AUC values.
-For instancem "save(	['Table_AUC']".
+For instancem "save(	['Table_AUC_values_Frequencies']".

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+Run the <b>analyze_auc_fast_phase_time_psi0.m</b> m-file to analyse calculated AUC values and plot 2D AUC diagrams.

+In "FileName" value please indicate the file name with data for analysis.
+This mat-file must contain AUC values calculated by previuos program (calculate_auc_008_fast_phase_time_psi0.m).

+Next you need to choose the dimension of the AUC diagram.
+If in previous program you calculated AUC values for Frequency AUC diagram, you need to choose "Freq" value.
+If in previous program you calculated AUC values for Amplitude AUC diagram, you need to choose "Ampl" value.
+If in previous program you calculated AUC values for Duration AUC diagram, you need to choose "Durat" value.
+If in previous program you calculated AUC values for Duration in Periods AUC diagram, you need to choose "Durat_in_Periods" value.
+If in previous program you calculated AUC values for Bandwidth AUC diagram, you need to choose "Bandwidth" value.
+If in previous program you calculated AUC values for Phase AUC diagram, you need to choose "Phase" value.
+If in previous program you calculated AUC values for Time AUC diagram, you need to choose "Time" value.
+If in previous program you calculated AUC values for Psi0 AUC diagram, you need to choose "Psi0" value.

+That's all